Bubble Book patent

 Victor worked hard to promote their books, including giving tips

-to dealers about how to decorate their windows (see article from Voice of Victor, November
+to dealers about how to decorate their windows (see articles from Voice of the Victor, November

 $1.00 in 1927.